PIM4030 - Rent-a-room: receipts above exemption limit

 This is the default method unless an election is made within the relevant time limits (see PIM4050).
-Profits from the letting are worked out in the normal way set out in PIM1090 (where cash basis is applicable) and PIM1100 (when trading income rules apply).
+Profits from the letting are worked out in the normal way set out in PIM1090 (where cash basis is applicable) and PIM1104 (where generally accepted accounting practice is applicable).

 Example where method A is preferential to the customer